- Device Pairing

 This is the default bootloader for some AVR microcontrollers.
 It is used directly by many keyboards not produced by ydkb.

 To use this bootloader to reflash the firmware, you must install the driver.
 Use zadig from http://zadig.akeo.ie.

-To prevent the installation of the wrong device, you can use the modified version of Zadig for Atmel DFU.
+To prevent the installation of this driver to wrong device, you can also try this modified version of Zadig for Atmel DFU.

-Download from: https://pan.baidu.com/s/1sltOsrV Password: ek5h
+Download url: https://pan.baidu.com/s/1sltOsrV Password: ek5h

 1.After pressing the reset button of your keyboard(be sure to press), from the list below, find ATm32U4DFU .
 (VERY IMPORTANT: you must find the ATm32U4DFU and then install the driver after pressing the reset button.
 Realy VERY IMPORTANT)

 Remind again, press the reset button at first.
 Choose the one as shown above or similar.
 Don’t choose GH60 or other keyboard name, If you choose and install this driver, the keyboard will not work.
 Then you need to uninstall the driver manually.